kkoomin/TIL/JavaScript/nodeJS/2-how-node-works/README.md

     - Event loops picks them up
     - Callbacks are called
   - Event loop does orchestration
+  - Loop order (tick)

+    1. Start
+    2. Expired timer callbacks
+    3. I/O polling and callbacks
+    4. setImmediate callbacks
+    5. Close callbacks
+    6. Any pending timers or I/O tasks? (yes or no)
+       - Yes -> Exit program
+       - No -> loop again from step 2)

+    - `process.nextTick()`queue and `other microtasks` queue is executed right after every phases.
+      (nextTick happens before the next loop phase, and not the entire tick(loop itself))

 - `I/O polling` : looking for new I/O events that are ready to be processed and putting them into the callback queue.